UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 Let's take a look at a modified version of our basketball player dataset.

-First let's take a look at if and/or where we are missing any values
+First, let's take a look at if and/or where we are missing any values.

 Tasks: